 How many MIT students does it take to split a check?

-While the question might sound facetious, it inspired Raj Suri to envision a tablet on every restaurant table -- 3 years before the iPad came out.
+While the question might sound facetious, it inspired Rajat Suri to embark on a path to bring next-gen automation technologies to the restaurant industry.
 But with the restaurant industry already lagging behind in technology adoption, that vision is still far from reality.

-10 years later, Presto continues to be driven by its original DNA as it brings the most innovative and secure front-of-house technologies to the restaurant industry.
-Presto now offers a highly customizable platform that includes powerful solutions for guests, servers, and managers alike.
+10 years later, Presto continues to be driven by its original DNA as it brings the most innovative and secure A.I. voice automation technologies to the restaurant industry.
+Presto now offers a highly customizable platform that includes powerful solutions for drive-thru and full service restaurants.
 The enterprise-grade platform is currently used by over half of the top restaurant chains in the country and adoption continues to grow aggressively.

 So how many MIT students does it take to split a check?
 Apparently just one.
 But they are likely to revolutionize the industry while they are at it.